kubernetes/kubernetes/docs/design/clustering/README.md

 To clean up the docker containers that are created (and other cruft that is left around) you can run `make docker-clean`.

-If you are using boot2docker and get warnings about clock skew (or if things aren't building for some reason) then you can fix that up with `make fix-clock-skew`.

 ## Automatically rebuild on file changes

 If you have the fswatch utility installed, you can have it monitor the file